Samuel46/Homework_Management_System/README.md

  * Create a cluster in your current project
  * In the network setting allow all IP for development purposes
  * Connect to the app> add the current user and database name in the provided URL.
- * Copy the URL in the default.json file in the config folder.
+ * Copy the URL to the default.json file in the config folder.